Dental Crowns & Bridges in the North Arlington & Kearny Areas

 Visiting us at least once every six months will help to prevent you from needing these procedures, or catch them in their early stages so extensive work is not necessary.
-If you have not been to the dentist in six months or more, contact us below or at (201) 627-5060 and our team will work to meet your oral health needs.
+If you have not been to the dentist in six months or more, contact us below or at (201) 627-5060 and our team at Smile Design Specialists will work to meet your oral health needs.

 CareCredit & In-Office Financing Available

 Providing the Best Dental Care Since 1984

 Focused on your Dental & Overall Health

 Complimentary Initial Consultations*

 Services Available in English, Spanish & Portuguese